RudiHansen/CCComputer/README.md

 ## Edit turtle job
 Change to Edit turtle job, I would like to be able to change the Job data, like changing the starting or ending coordinates.

-## Turtle job progress
-Not sure if this is possible, but would also be nice if turtles reported back the process of a job, so if the turtle was stopped it could resume.

 ## Error in screen handler
 Possible error in screen.screenHandler()